 What to Expect

-Small class sizes allow plenty of individualized instruction at hair school, with teachers working one-on-one with students to improve their technique.
-At Jolie, this instruction begins in the classroom, with students learning the fundamentals of the industry as well as basic techniques related to hair, nail and skin care.
-These techniques are first taught and demonstrated by the instructor, before being practiced by students on mannequins and classmates.
+Small class sizes allow plenty of individualized instruction, with teachers working one-on-one with students to improve their technique.
+At Jolie Academy, this instruction begins in the classroom, with students learning the fundamentals of the industry as well as basic techniques related to hair, nail and skin care.
+These techniques are first taught and demonstrated by the instructor before being practiced by students on mannequins and classmates.
 This practice prepares them for the work they’ll eventually do in the student clinic, a real-world salon where advanced students develop both their professional skills and artistic vision.

-School wide challenges and community involvement further enhance these learning experiences, with students at many schools participating in styling and makeup contests, or volunteering their time to do makeup and hair for local theater groups, for example.
+Schoolwide competitions and community involvement further enhance these learning experiences; for example, students at many schools participate in styling and makeup contests or volunteer their time to do makeup and hair for local theater groups.
 This additional hands-on experience can be extremely valuable, as it gives students more opportunities to practice their skills, ensuring they leave school confident and ready to begin their careers.